God Shed His Grace on Thee

 Lincoln secured the nomination, went on to win the general election, then in one of the most magnanimous gestures—a political masterstroke—he named these men to his cabinet.

 This “team of rivals,” as they became known, was more invested in the country’s and Lincoln’s success rather than tearing it down and working against him.
 By extending a kind hand and showing them the grace that he thought they were owed, he got their loyalty.

-The history of our country is filled with events and gestures, both small and large, written by men and women who were both petty and magnanimous, but who were all imperfect humans.
-Humans who need to ask for God’s grace as well as the grace of each other.
+The history of our country is filled with events and gestures, both small and large, written by men and women who were both petty and magnanimous — all imperfect humans.

 In closing, I’d like to consider some of the lyrics from the well-known anthem “America the Beautiful,” as perhaps a key to what our country is crying out for right now.